Comités Jeanne: Ideology

 French political commentators have placed Comités Jeanne on the far-right of the left–right political spectrum.
-The party espouses nationalist rhetoric that is staunchly anti-globalist, anti-Zionist and anti-immigration.
+The party espouses nationalist rhetoric that is staunchly anti-immigration.
 The party is also Eurosceptic, opposing further European integration it seeks to maintain and preserve France's sovereignty.
 The charter of the party further outlining its ideology and objectives can be read on Jean Marie Le Pen's website.
+On 14 February 2023, the Global Project Against Hate and Extremism (GPAHE) released a report in which it classified the Comités Jeanne as a "white nationalist" and "anti-immigrant" group.

 Campaigns and organization

-The party's president is Jean-Marie Le Pen.
+The party's president was Jean-Marie Le Pen.
 Lorrain de Saint Affrique was general secretary since 2016.
 The cartel involving the Jeanne committees is unable to access public funding, having raised more than 1% of the votes cast in 41 constituencies, or less than the 50 constituencies required.

 For the French presidential election of 2017, Jean-Marie Le Pen officially said that he supported his daughter Marine Le Pen's presidential bid.
 For the French legislative election of 2017, the Comités Jeanne made an alliance with the Party of France, Civitas, League of the south, and SIeL.
 Jean-Marie Le Pen also traveled to recruit legislative candidates under the banner "Jeanne, au secours!"

 Organization

-The founder and current president of the party is Jean-Marie Le Pen.
+The founder of the party and its president until his death in January 2025 was Jean-Marie Le Pen.
 Laurent Ozon was general secretary of the party from 2016-2017.
 Former Departmental secretary of the National Front, Lorraine of Saint Affrique, has served as the current general secretary since 2017.